HL7/us-behavioral-health-profiles/guides/us-behavioral-health-profiles/ig/technical_artifacts/bh_to_fhir_examples.page.md

 # {{page-title}}

 This table provides a correlation between USCDI+ behavioral health data elements and their corresponding FHIR elements, illustrating how each data element is represented in the BH FHIR implementation guide.
-It includes specific examples and narratives for each matched representation, demonstrating how they are applied in practical scenarios, such as documenting allergies, health assessments, clinical notes, and patient demographics.
+It includes specific examples and narratives for each matched representation, demonstrating how they are applied in practical scenarios, such as documenting allergies, health assessments, clinical notes, and patient demographics/information.
 This ensures that healthcare data is accurately represented and easily interoperable across different health information systems.

 <table class="tg"> <thead>
   <tr>